GAMIFICATION AGAINST CRIMINALITY

 Lastly, we have our meritorious rewards where the participants spend their points on activities which will build a more attractive resume and increase their chances of attaining employment.
 This can, for example, be driving lessons with one of our volunteers or forklift training.

-When our goal is for at-risk youths to want to come to extra homework sessions outside of school, there is a demand for—in addition to the incentives—a strong brand amongst the target group.
-This is why we are thorough when choosing rewarding activities and take the following aspects into consideration:
+When our goal is for at-risk youths to want to come to extra homework sessions outside of school, there is a demand for a strong brand amongst the target group.
+Because of this, we select rewards carefully to ensure they: